Getting to Seattle

 Air travelers are strongly advised against booking flights out until the day after your course concludes.
 Trip schedules will not be adjusted to accommodate return flights booked on the same day your course concludes.

-FOR SUMMER 2021: We recommend booking a room for the night before your climb and for the night your climb concludes.
+FOR SUMMER 2021: We recommend booking a room for the night before your climb (in Seattle) and for the night your climb concludes.
 On Day 6, you will briefly return to our office in Seattle to swap gear.
 That night, you can stay in Seattle or somewhere closer to Rainier like Ashford, WA.

 We will de-issue rentals at the trailhead at the end of Day 10, so you are free to book lodging wherever you prefer that night.
 We strongly advise against flying out until the day after your climb concludes.